 Positioning yourself to compete for a finance operations director position starts with enrolling in an MBA program with a specialization in Accounting and Finance.
 Coursework typically includes managerial economics, financial management, strategic cost management, and managerial accounting.

 Employers can be confident that professionals who have earned an MBA with a specialization in Accounting and Finance are able to:

 - Solve real-world business problems with creative, critical thinking.

 - Demonstrate understanding of modern theories of leadership, management and negotiation.

 - Use financial, statistical and economic data to assess and manage risk.

 - Leverage advanced knowledge and skills to succeed as a finance operations director.

 Can You Compete for a Top Finance Operations Director Job?

 As an accounting professional, you already possess communication and analytical skills, as well as the ability to solve complex financial problems.
 To take your career to the next level and compete for high-paying finance operations director positions, you’ll also need the knowledge and credentials top employers look for – like an MBA with a specialization in Accounting and Finance.
-Earning your master’s degree could be the key to accelerate your career in finance, and position yourself to compete for the best finance operations director jobs.
+Earning your master’s degree could be the key to accelerating your career in finance, and positioning yourself to compete for the best finance operations director jobs.